Saik0s/CleanEvents/README.md

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
+I use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/Saik0s/CleanEvents/tags).

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for the details.

 ## Acknowledgments